 Leave wiggle room on your list in case you find a great deal on zucchini or a bushel of soft tomatoes.
 You’ll want to stock up on bargains like these whenever you can! (more on this below)

 Create a “Farmers Market” Budget

-Just like having a grocery budget is key to not overspending on groceries, having a farmers market budget is key to not overspending while shopping.
+Just like having a grocery budget is key to not overspending at the grocery stores, having a farmers market budget is key to not overspending while shopping.